Smith Castaway Sunglasses Review

 Outdoor Empire Score: 3

-Rear view of smith castaway on bench
+Rear view of Smith Castaway on bench

 The Castaway fits comfortably, but the weight of the glass lenses was too much for me.